mennahamdy33/mennahamdy/_posts/2019-12-04-chronic-kidney-disease.markdown

 description: Markdown summary with different options
 ---

-# introduction
+# Introduction
 In this project we used different models to predict the chronic kidney disease and compare between these models  .

-# preprocessing
+# Preprocessing

-### install neccesary packages ,Then import libraries.
+ install necessary packages ,Then import libraries.

  {% highlight Ruby %}
   install.packages(e1071)